Gab0/straintables/README.md

 $python linkageMapper/fetchDataNCBI.py --organism "Lactobacillus plantarum" --strain WCFS1
 ```

-Please note that altough `fetchDataNCBI.py` contatins various methods to ensure the correct file names for downloaded genomes,
+Please note that although `fetchDataNCBI.py` contatins various methods to ensure the correct file names for downloaded genomes,
 the user needs to manually check the folder after the process.

-Instead or complementary, you can manually add desired genomes and annotations, as explained in the next subsections:
+The user can manually add desired genomes and annotations, as explained in the next subsections:

-#### Annotations
+#### Annotation

-* The annotation file serves as a guide for the analysis, as they contain most loci names for *T. gondii*.
+* The annotation file serve as a guide for automatic primer docking, since they contain the boundaries for each locus.
-* Recommended annotation is the one for TGME49, which at the moment seems to be the most complete one.
-* All `.gff` annotation files, one for each chromosome, should be placed at `annotations` folder.
+* One `.gbff` annotation file at `annotation` folder is required.

 #### Genomes